 Mark Ortiz graduated from Westminster College in 2010 with a B.A. in Economics and immediately rejected the meretricious allure of the business world.
 Instead, he opted to pursue the vagrancy of seasonal employment, supplementing his permanent recreational pursuits with temporary jobs as he hopped over state lines and scampered across time zones.
 He became an Anicca Bag Company team member in 2012, assisting with fabric preparation, product design, and product testing.
 He began assembling bags in 2014 in addition to his other responsibilities.
 "Sewing is a natural addition to my lifestyle," he waxes philosophically while gazing at the sunset with his tobacco pipe clenched between his teeth.
 "It's a highly functional and flexible craft, applicable across recreational disciplines, transportable and allows for creativity and mastery within its confines."
 We're pretty sure he started sewing because we offered him a job but we're happy to have this vibrant fellow tagging along with us regardless.

 Forrest Rodman spent his younger years as a desert rat in the absence of street lights.
 Born in Humboldt, Arizona, he moved a total of five times before his family finally settled in Meridian, Idaho.
 As a child, his family took all vacations in the form of car camping in National Parks around the Southwest.
 This upbringing from then-hippy parents helped instill in him a deep respect for Mother Nature and an appreciation of the outdoors that has continued to grow with him to this day.
 His love for adventure (and also a lack of money or scholarships to attend college) found a major stepping through the United States Navy.
 He became a U.S. Navy corpsman (medic), specializing as a surgical technologist assisting in the operating room.
 “I wanted to travel and I figured, what better of a way to see the world then to sail around it?”
 After three years in the Navy without ever stepping foot aboard a ship, he was able to take orders to the aircraft carrier U.S.S Ronald Reagan (CVN 76).
 While serving aboard the carrier he visited countries he otherwise would have never been afforded the opportunity to visit: Cuba, Bahrain, Thailand, Singapore, Guam, Hong Kong, UAE, and Japan.
 Notably, Forrest took part in Operation Tomodachi, the humanitarian efforts provided to Japan after a 2011 tsunami devastated the Fukushima-Diiachi nuclear power plant and surrounding civilian areas.
 After his discharge in 2011, he began the Nursing program at Lewis and Clark State college in Lewiston, Idaho.
 “I should have taken a break after getting out of the Navy and instead I jumped right into another institution that I wasn’t really happy with.”
 Forrest decided to take a break from The Man and went to work in the mountains of Stanley, Idaho.
-It was there that he meet his wife on the docks of a lake and has been in love ever since.
-Forrest and his wife spend their summers in Stanley and winters in Driggs, Idaho.
+Forrest is currently residing in Boise Idaho and frequently travels to Driggs to spend time in the outdoors.
 It was here that he was introduced to sewing through his friends Jeremy and Mark.
 “Sewing provides an outlet for creativity that I haven’t found in anything other than snowboarding and the outdoors.”